marcusoftnet/marcusoftnet.github.io/_posts/2018-08-29-some-reflections-after-a-few-days-as-a-musician.md

 I've had the great opportunity to do some extra work in a very different environment this week; I've been a musician in a professional orchestra - the awesome [Östgöta Blåsarsymfoniker.](http://www.ostgotamusiken.se/)

 It was quite a treat to work in this group and get to play my instrument on a high level.
-Also, as an amateur, getting paid to play my instrument is ... mindboggling.
+Also, as an amateur, getting paid to play my instrument is ... mind boggling.

 Being part of this group for a few days made me notice a few rituals and practices that I think we can learn from.
 I wanted to share a few thoughts on them here.